hugowschneider/longdist.py/README.md

 ## Requirements

-Python, Tkinter and pip are required for running this tool.
+Python 3, Tkinter and pip are required for running this tool.
 Also the the following packages will be installed during the installation process:
 - NumPy - ``pip install numpy``
 - Biopython - ``pip instal biopython``